limneos/SpringBoard-and-Dock-Plugins-API/README.md

 -----

-ScrollingBoard is a tweak that allows dock scrolling, dock unlimited icons, dock addon pages, folders scrolling, folders unlimited icons and as of 21-3-2011 , SpringBoard and Dock plugin pages (PluginManager).
+ScrollingBoard is a tweak that allows dock scrolling, dock unlimited icons, dock addon pages, folders scrolling, folders unlimited icons and as of 21-3-2011 , SpringBoard and Dock plugin pages (or WeeApps).

 Note: The SpringBoard and Dock Plugins library (PluginManager) will soon be an independent package and it will not require ScrollingBoard.